prebid/prebid-server-java/docs/developers/stored-requests.md

 The Stored BidRequest will be applied first, and then the Stored Imps after.

 **Beware**: Stored Request data will not be applied recursively.
-If a Stored BidRequest includes Imps with their own Stored Request IDs, then the data for those Stored Imps not be resolved.
+If a Stored BidRequest includes Imps with their own Stored Request IDs, then the data for those Stored Imps will not be resolved.

 ## Alternate backends